Milo Radulovich: Biography

 He was born on October 28, 1926, in Detroit, Michigan, of ethnic Serb parentage from Yugoslavia.

 In 1953, Radulovich, a lieutenant in the Air Force Reserve in Dexter, Michigan, was discharged because his father and sister were accused of being communists or communist sympathizers.
 It is believed that the basis of this determination was that his father, a Yugoslav immigrant, kept up on events in his homeland by subscribing to a number of Serbian newspapers.
 One of these papers was associated with the American Slav Congress, which had been labeled as Communist by the American government.
 His sister, Margaret Radulovich, was a supporter of liberal causes, but she maintained that she was "apolitical."
-Whatever evidence there was against the lieutenant or his family was contained in a manila envelope not shared with Radulovich or his attorney.
+Evidence against the lieutenant or his family was not shared with Radulovich or his attorney.

 Radulovich demanded an Air Force hearing, aided by retired lawyer Charles Lockwood, who worked pro bono.
 Lockwood contacted an editor at the Detroit News, which ran a story about the situation.
-Among the readers was a former classmate of Radulovich, attorney Kenneth Sanborn (who went on to become a State Representative and Macomb County Circuit Judge in Michigan).
-He also was an Air Force lieutenant and also accepted no fee for his services.
-Radulovich was granted a hearing at which the sealed manila envelope was brandished and waved by the attorney for the Air Force.
-However, the envelope was never opened and neither the board members nor anyone in the Radulovich camp were permitted to see its contents.
+Among the readers was a former classmate of Radulovich, attorney Kenneth Sanborn.
+He also was an Air Force lieutenant and also waived fees for his services.
+Radulovich was granted a hearing at which a sealed manila envelope supposedly containing evidence against him was brandished and waved by the attorney for the Air Force.
+The envelope was never opened and neither board members nor Radulovich's defence were permitted to see its contents.